followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseGauge/5 Indicator Types/CommonIndicator/horizontalOrientation.md

 <!--fullDescription-->
 This option specifies the orientation of the indicator relative to an invisible scale line.

-When configuring the widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), specify this option using the `HorizontalEdge` enum.
+When using the widget as an [ASP.NET MVC Control](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/), specify this option using the `HorizontalEdge` enum.
 This enum accepts the following values: `Left` and `Right`.
 <!--/fullDescription-->